GoogleChrome/web.dev/src/site/content/en/fast/efficiently-load-third-party-javascript/index.md

 ## Lazy-load third-party resources

 Embedded third-party resources can be a big contributor to slow page speed when constructed poorly.
-If they aren't critical or are below the fold (that is, if users have to scroll to view them), lazy-loading is a good way to improve page speed and paint metrics.
+If they aren't critical or are below the fold (that is, if users have to scroll to view them), lazy loading is a good way to improve page speed and paint metrics.
 This way, users will get the main page content faster and have a better experience.

 <figure data-float="left">
 {% Img src="image/admin/uzPZzkgzfrv2Oy3UQPrN.png", alt="A diagram of a webpage shown on a mobile device with scrollable content extending beyond the screen.
 The content that's below-the-fold is desaturated because it's not loaded yet.", width="366", height="438" %}